 Many National Forests have become overstocked due to fire suppression or limited cutting.
-When these forests are thinned, the non-merchantable biomass serves as fuel for wildfires, and therefore, this material is often burned to reduce fuels, which may also alter soil physical and chemical properties [28, 29].
+When these forests are thinned, the non-merchantable biomass serves as fuel for wildfires and therefore, this material is often burned to reduce fuels, which may also alter soil physical and chemical properties [28,29].
 In addition, biomass is often removed to facilitate regeneration [1].
 The specific treatments vary among region and forest type, but often include some form of mechanical removal or comminution and may often be followed by burning.
 These site preparation treatments often incur even more nutrient removal than harvesting for biomass would.
-In a loblolly pine (Pinus taeda L.) stand in North Carolina, conventional harvesting was compared to whole-tree harvesting (which included hardwood removals) and conventional site preparation (roller-drum chopping followed by broadcast burning) to intensive site preparation (shearing, raking, and piling) [30].
-Whole-tree harvesting followed by chopping and burning (the less intensive site preparation treatment) removed 186.4 kg N ha-1, 18.6 kg P ha-1, and 34.7 kg Ca ha-1.
-Comparatively, the bole-only harvest with shearing, raking, and piling (the more intensive site preparation treatment) removed 711, 45.5, and 88.2 kg N, P, and Ca ha-1, respectively.
+In a loblolly pine (Pinus taeda L.) stand in North Carolina, [30] compared conventional harvesting vs. whole-tree harvesting (which included hardwood removals) and conventional site preparation (roller-drum chopping followed by broadcast burning) to intensive site preparation (shearing, raking, and piling).
+Whole-tree harvesting followed by chopping and burning removed 186.4 kg ha-1 N, 18.6 kg ha-1 P, and 34.7 kg ha-1 Ca. Comparatively, the bole-only harvest with shearing, raking and piling removed 711, 45.5, and 88.2 kg ha-1 N, P, and Ca, respectively.
 Thus, assessing the impact of biomass harvesting on soil productivity requires a complete analysis of treatments, not just a comparison of harvest intensities.
-Activities such as site preparation can have greater effects than harvesting.
 In some ecosystems and soils after bioenergy harvest activities, long-term soil nutrient pool depletion has been found to be negligible and is projected to be at or above pre-harvest levels before the next rotation [31].
-In some US systems, this type of comparison has been studied for several decades, and this long-term research is vital to our understanding of biomass harvesting impacts.
+In some U.S. systems, this type of comparison has been studied for several decades, and this long-term research is vital to our understanding of biomass harvesting impacts.

-While research on the impacts of harvesting organic components of the forest on nutrient cycling has been conducted since at least the late 1800s, interest in the USA peaked in the 1970s for a host of reasons.
+While research on the impacts of harvesting organic components of the forest on nutrient cycling has been conducted since at least the late 1800s, interest in the U.S. peaked in the 1970s for a host of reasons.
 First, a number of major research findings were noting the potential impact of forest harvesting on nutrients and productivity.
-One study of second-rotation Radiata pine (Pinus radiata D.Don) stands in South Africa indicated widespread declines in productivity due to organic matter reductions and subsequent declines in soil fertility [32], and in the USA, landmark research at the USFS Hubbard Brook Experimental Forest indicated clearcutting increased nutrient losses [33].
+One study of second-rotation

+Radiata pine (Pinus radiata D.Don) stands in South Africa indicated widespread declines in productivity due to organic matter reductions and subsequent declines in soil fertility [32], and, in the U.S., landmark research at the USFS Hubbard Brook Experimental Forest indicated clearcutting increased nutrient losses [33].
 Secondly, several socioeconomic and political issues were accelerating harvesting and increasing interest in biomass harvesting.
-In 1973, the Organization of Petroleum Exporting Countries (OPEC) oil embargo forced the USA to consider alternatives, including woody biomass, to foreign petroleum.
-In 1976, the US Congress passed the National Forest Management Act [34], which required the Department of Agriculture to conduct research to ensure that forest management practices did not degrade the productive capacity of the land.
-At the same time, timber production from the National Forests was rapidly rising to its highest level of over 13 billion board feet in 1976 [35] and, in 1980, was projected to reach over 20 billion board feet by 2030 [36].
+In 1973, the OPEC oil embargo forced the U.S. to consider alternatives, including woody biomass, to foreign petroleum.
+In 1976, the U.S. Congress passed the National Forest Management Act [34], which required the Department of Agriculture to conduct research to ensure that forest management practices did not degrade the productive capacity of the land.
+At the same time, timber production from the National Forests was rapidly rising to its highest level of over 13 billion board feet in 1976 [35], and in 1980 was projected to reach over 20 billion board feet by 2030 [36].

-Major manuscripts, reviews, and symposia were held over the next two decades related to the effects of forest management on productivity [37-41], and a host of symposia were sponsored by the International Energy Agency (IEA) [42].
-While scientists developed increased understanding of the basic site processes, few studies had followed growth after harvest to determine actual productivity change and little direct evidence had been produced to answer the questions posed by Dr. Earl Stone in his evaluation of research gaps in 1979 [43] :
+Major manuscripts, reviews and symposia were held over the next two decades related to the effects of forest management on productivity [37-41] and a host of symposia were sponsored by the International Energy Agency (IEA) [42].
+While scientists developed increased understanding of the basic site processes, few studies had followed growth after harvest to determine actual productivity change and little direct evidence had been produced to answer the questions posed by Earl Stone [FS2]in his evaluation of research gaps in 1979 [43] :